Civics

 The focus of the Harris campaign on freedom — long a Republican buzzword — shows a concerted effort by the campaign to “tap into a moment where for moderate White women, what we see if that patriotism is a very big value of theirs,” Payne said.
 “They’re very committed to this country.
 They’re very patriotic.
 It’s an important part of who they are.
 And so a freedom frame works very well with them.
 What they’re experiencing since Dobbs is a visceral experience of freedom being taken away.”

-Harris Walz rally crowd in Arizona
+Harris walz rally crowd in arizona

 In the wake of the Supreme Court’s decision in Dobbs vs. Jackson Women’s Health Organization that ended a federal right to abortion, Georgia instituted a ban on abortions after six weeks of pregnancy, before many people know they’re pregnant.
 That ban has crystallized the impact of the Trump-appointed court’s decision in Georgia; a poll done by Reproductive Freedom for All one year after the Dobbs decision found that 72 percent of all Georgia voters say they find the six-week ban “somewhat or very concerning.”
 Another factor in Georgia: Trump keeps attacking popular Republican Gov. Brian Kemp.
 Though the two have reportedly reached a tentative peace, many conservative voters in the state are likely to not forget or forgive the extensive personal attacks